-The Belle Isle Nature Zoo (BINZ) is located on Belle Isle Park.The park is considered one of the jewels of the Detroit.
-The Belle Isle Nature Zoo includes 20 acres of protected forest and wetland.
-The facility features indoor animal exhibits, a bird observation window, outdoor native butterfly garden, outdoor classrooms, the Blue Heron Lagoon nature walk a 1/8-mile interpreted trail and is home to thousands of honey-producing bees.
+The Belle Isle Nature Zoo (BINZ) is located on Belle Isle Park.The park is considered one of the jewels of Detroit.
+The Belle Isle Nature Zoo sits on 5 acres of protected forest and wetland.
+The facility features indoor animal exhibits, a bird observation window, outdoor native butterfly garden, outdoor classrooms, and the Blue Heron Lagoon nature walk, and is home to thousands of honey-producing bees.

 The mudpuppy (Necturus maculosus) is the second-largest salamander in the western hemisphere and is considered an important part of Michigan's aquatic ecosystem.
 Unlike its amphibian cousins, the mudpuppy never forms air-breathing lungs, but rather relies on the bushy gills behind its head and its skin to breathe under water.
 The slimy salamander is typically brownish-gray with dark spots and a yellowish belly.
 A mature mudpuppy ranges in size from 8 to 15 inches.

 Belle Isle Nature Zoo’s Summer Nature Camp returns in 2013 for another fun-filled summer.
 Campers are introduced to “the wilds of Michigan in the heart of Detroit” by having the chance to explore a beautiful natural ecosystem in the largest island city park in the country.
 Not only will they learn about the natural world around them but will have a chance to experience it firsthand.